-The Corps, with support from Sonoma Water staff and the Design Consultant is in the process of constructing Phase IV and V of the Dry Creek Project.
+The Corps, with support from Sonoma Water staff and the Design Consultant, is in the process of constructing Phase IV and V of the Dry Creek Project.
 Phase IV consists of sites in Reaches 10 and 13 of Dry Creek, and Phase V includes sites in Reaches 4C and 2A.
 Reaches are numbered according to approximate distance in miles from the confluence with the Russian River.

-McCullough Construction completed both Reach 13 sites in 2022 by the October 15th in-stream work deadline, with the exception of the inlet to the 13B site, which was constructed in July and August 2023 by Sonoma Water.
+McCullough Construction completed both Reach 13 sites in 2022 by the October 15th in-stream work deadline, with the exception of the inlet to the 13B site, which is was constructed in July and August 2023 by Sonoma Water.
 Construction of the nine Reach 10 sites is currently underway and scheduled for completion by October 15th.
 Inter-Fluve revised the design of Site 10A1 to accommodate a new existing condition following the erosion that occurred during the 2022/2023 wet season.
-The Corps is currently working with the contractor to implement the revised design.
+McCullough is presently constructing the upstream end of the revised 10A1 design as well as the other 4 other major sites in Reach 10.

-Photograph taken on July 18, 2023, of habitat construction underway on Site 10A3 in Reach 10 of Dry Creek Phase IV.
+Photograph taken on September 19, 2023, of habitat construction underway at the inlet to Site 10A1 in Reach 10 of Dry Creek Phase IV.